-On Monday's at 11:30am the MetaScrum, comprised of the Executive and Product Managers, meets to review tactical implementation and execution problems and opportunities.
+On Monday's at 11:30am the MetaScrum, comprised of the Team Leaders from the five groups that make up the company, meet to review tactical implementation and execution problems and opportunities.

 Every person in the company meets with who they report to for a one-on-one at most once per week and at a minimum every two weeks.
 Who you report to is there to listen and provide guidance and resources to you, this isn't their meeting, this is your meeting to talk about what you need to be successful in the company.